20 Fun and Inspiring Character Writing Ideas

 - Spend some down time with your characters.
 What do they do when they’re not struggling with conflict or saving the world?
 Where do you characters eat, how do they organize their closets, and what do they listen to while working out?
 Sometimes taking a peek at your characters’ most normal moments will give you insight to who they are.

 - Balancing traits among a group of characters means that each character brings something different to the table.
-Harry Potter was a hero, but where would he have been without smarty-pants Hermione and loyal Ron?
+Harry Potter was a hero, but where would he have been without Hermione’s smarts and Ron’s loyalty?
 Distribute different strengths and weaknesses among your characters, especially if you’re writing an ensemble piece.

 - The literary canon is full of ancient and archetypal characters.
 From the herald and the hero to the trickster and the villain, myths, legends, and fairy tales can inspire and inform your characters.
 Put a new twist on these old favorites by forming (rather than copying) your characters from these proven standards from storytelling.

 - What about you?
-It’s the oldest trick in the book: basing a character on yourself.
+It’s the oldest trick in the book: base a character on yourself.

 What are some of your favorite character writing ideas and activities?
 How do you come up with new characters or make your characters realistic?
 Share your thoughts by leaving a comment.